camunda/camunda-docs/versioned_docs/version-8.2/reference/dependencies.md

 ---
 id: dependencies
 title: "Dependencies"
-description: "Dependencies and Third Party Libraries for all the components of Camunda Platform 8"
+description: "Dependencies and Third Party Libraries for all the components of Camunda 8"
 keywords: ["dependencies", "third party", "third party libraries"]
 ---

-A complete list of all dependencies and third-party libraries for all the components of Camunda Platform 8 (including Self-Managed).
+A complete list of all dependencies and third-party libraries for all the components of Camunda 8 (including Self-Managed).

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";